clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 Like Operator.Operations, Property.Operations are allowed to store an arbitrary Value as private data.
 This allows the Operators to keep semi-private values that are only relevant for their internal workings.
 For example, you could only allow the new value if it is larger than the average of the last three.
 Without the ability to store data own their own, this average would have to be a Property on the Widget, which is not really where it belongs.

-As mentioned before, the third argument to a Property Operation (besides the Widget.Handle and the private data Value) is a flag `external` that is set to `true` if the new value was received from an upstream Emitter in the Circuit and to `false` if the new value was set from a Callback on the Widget.
+As mentioned before, the third argument to a Property Operation (besides the Widget.Handle and the private data Value) is a flag `external` that is set to `true` if the new value was received from an upstream Emitter in the Circuit and to `false` if the new value was set from a Function on the Widget.
 This offers a more powerful way for the user to determine how a Property reacts to inputs from different sources than for example a simple `is_private` flag would do (where "private" Propreties could not be changes from outside their Widget).
 For example, if you wanted to allow all non-empty lists Values from the outside, but want to allow the Widget itself to set an empty list, you could simply reject all empty lists if the `external` flag is true.

 ### Property Callback

-Like Input Plugs, Properties also have an optional Callback function that is invoked after the Property has been updated.
+Like Input Plugs, Properties also have an optional Callback that is invoked after the Property has been updated.
 Unlike the Property Operation, which is only allowed to operate on the value, the Callback has full access to a Widget.Handle, which allows it to update Properties and emit from Output Plugs.
 Which Property Callback is active at any given time is defined by the Widget's current State.
 The Property.Callback can also be set to `None` to disable.

 Of course, you have to take care not to create any infinite loops between Callbacks, just like you do with any emission in the Circuit.
 If a Property Callback of a Property were to set the same Property again, it would create an infinite loop and an immediate deadlock if it was not for the reentrancy check in a Property's `Emitter._emit` methods that will catch this case and fail gracefully.
 The same goes for the "wider" cycle, in which two Properties keep changing each other's value forever.